mwsepulveda/noobJS/README.md

 ## Overview

 noobJS intends to provide a library that will decrease the time it takes to write recurring code blocks, especially those encountered by beginners who are learning and getting used to the javascript language.

+## Installation

+Please ensure you have Node.js 16.x and npm installed on your system.
+That's all you need!
+Run `npm install` to complete the process.
+You'll now be able to use all of the included methods/snippets.